MicroStrategy/rest-api-docs/docs/common-workflows/manage-cube-objects/retrieve-a-cube-definition.md

 Sample Response Code: 200 (Cube’s definition is returned successfully.)

-## Retrieve a Cube’s Definition with Filter that Contains Inline Custom Expressions Returned in Tree and Tokens Formats (New in 2021 Update 4)
+## Retrieve a cube’s definition with filter that contains inline custom expressions returned in tree and tokens formats (new in 2021 Update 4)

 In this workflow sample, you want to get the cube's definition when its filter contains an inline custom expression, `Year, Category Analysis with Inline Custom Expression in Filter`, with the expression returned in tree and tokens formats.
 The object ID of the cube is `57EB0BAB4BC2C8ACB91F0C9845ECF431`.